JAMSScheduler/PowerShell/Modules/ActiveMQ/README.md

    Sends a single message to an ActiveMQ queue.
 The message must be formatted as the reader of the queue expects.
 You should not include the "body=" tag.
 .EXAMPLE
-   Send-ActiveMQMessage -user joe -queue invoice -server sample.bigco.com -message $invoiceData .INPUTS
+   Send-ActiveMQMessage -user joe -queue invoice -server sample.bigco.com -message $invoiceData -jamsserver localhost .INPUTS
    Inputs to this cmdlet (if any)
 .OUTPUTS